 Midjourney and Copyright

-To use the app, you have to be cool about the public nature of the platform.
-But if you just cannot live with the open space, you can pay a fee to make your account private.
+To use the app, you have to be open to the public nature of the platform.
+But if you can’t live with the open space, you can pay a fee to make your account private.

-Art created with a free, trial account comes with a Commons Noncommercial 4.0 Attribution International License.
-Basically, you can use the images if you do not make money off of them, and you credit Midjourney.
+Art created with a free trial account has a Commons Noncommercial 4.0 Attribution International License.
+So you can use images if you do not make money off of them, and you credit Midjourney.

 Copyright law is complicated at the best of times.
-Throw artificial intelligence into the mix and we are in for some interesting copyright cases.
+Throw artificial intelligence into the mix, and we are in for some interesting copyright cases.
 It remains to be seen how AI copyright issues pan out.